 Living As An Expat In Cebu City, Philippines

-If you came to this page hoping to read about how to find girls for sex in Cebu City that link is where you want to be.
+If you came to this page hoping to read about how to find girls in Cebu City that link is where you want to be.
 This post is about what living as an expat in Cebu City would be like.
 Girls will be part of this one also, because without them why would expats live anywhere?

-They aren’t the main focus though, this is more about what the day to day life as an expat in cebu ctity.
+They aren’t the main focus though, this is more about what the day to day life as an expat here.
 How is the cost of living?
 The visa?
 Is it a quality place to move abroad, or are there better spots around?

 Of course those last couple questions can be up for debate.
 Something like a cost of living will vary from person to person, but you can still judge whether a place has a good cost of living or not.
 The visas aren’t too much up for debate either.